 - Working through problems with empathy and not with judgment

-- Acknowledging employee input
+- Acknowledging team input

 How can HR facilitate honest communication?

 As the adage goes, the fear of falling can be worse than the fall itself.
-Crisis situations are unstable and in flux.
-From one day to the next, a business may have to pivot or restructure, leaving people feeling apprehensive.
+Crisis situations are unstable and in flux, and from one day to the next a business may have to pivot or restructure, leaving people feeling apprehensive.

 2. Open-door policy

-3. Navigating between employee and manager
+3. Navigating between team members and managers

-For example, set policies about how long in advance employees must be notified of meetings and when employees are expected to be available.
-Encourage managers to stay flexible and focus on productivity instead of working hours, and let employees work from home.
-Another way to indicate your commitment to work-life balance is by letting people block off ‘family time’ on their schedules.
+For example, set policies about how long in advance people must be notified of meetings and when your team is expected to be available.
+Encourage managers to stay flexible and focus on productivity instead of working hours, and let people cut commuting and gas costs by offering a schedule that enables them to work from home.
+Another way to indicate your commitment to work-life balance is by letting people block off “family time” on their schedules.

 Creating useful guides and toolkits that emphasize team building and healthy communication can assist managers in implementing effective crisis management strategies.
-HR is where employees should turn if they require assistance with management.
-Whether there is a conflict that needs mediating or an employee needs guidance on how to approach their manager with a specific request or concern, HR is the address.
+People should turn to HR if they require assistance with management, whether there is a conflict that needs mediating or a team member needs guidance on how to approach their manager with a specific request or concern.

-4. Instituting employee assistance policies
+4. Instituting team member assistance policies

 Here are some benefits to consider including in your crisis management strategy: